 Hannah Wood began her ballet training at North Atlanta Dance Academy in Alpharetta, Georgia.
 She spent eleven years training and performing in North Atlanta Dance Theater productions.
-At age 14, she began her studies The Harid Conservatory of the Arts.
+At age fourteen, she began her studies at The Harid Conservatory of the Arts.
 Three years later, she joined Houston Ballet’s Ben Stevenson Academy and in 2014, was selected to become a member of Houston Ballet’s second company.
-In 2015, Hannah joined Texas Ballet Theater and is very excited to start her third season with the company.
-During her time here, Hannah has enjoyed performing in many ballets, including Ben Stevenson’s Dracula, Harold Lander’s Etudes, Christopher Wheeldon’s Danse a Grande Vitesse and Ohad Naharin’s Minus 16.
+In 2015, Hannah joined Texas Ballet Theater and is very excited to start her fourth season with the company.
+During her time at Texas Ballet Theater, Hannah has enjoyed performing in many ballets, including Ben Stevenson’s Dracula, Christopher Bruce’s Ghost Dances, Christopher Wheeldon’s DGV©: Danse à Grande Vitesse and William Forsythe’s In The Middle Somewhat Elevated.

 Where are you from?

 I started dance when I was about three years old, and I have been dancing ever since.

 Why did you begin dancing?